bocchino/AppleCore/README.txt

 To set up your Apple II system, you need to make a DOS 3.3 disk with the AppleCore Virtual Machine (AVM) runtime files on it.
-If you use Virtual II, the easiest way to do this is to drag the disk image
+If you use Virtual ][, the easiest way to do this is to drag the disk image
 ${APPLECORE}/DOS3.3/ACC.v2d into the virtual disk drive.
 You should see the files AVM.PROLOGUE, AVM.1, AVM.2, AVM.3.BINOP, AVM.4.UNOP, and
 AVM.5.BUILT.IN already on the disk.
 Also, the ACC.v2d disk contains files STRING and IO that are included by some of the examples.
 Finally, some examples are there (such as HELLO.WORLD).

-If you are not using Virtual II, or if you wish to make your own disk with these files on it, then you will need to build these files and transfer them to the Apple II yourself.
+If you are not using Virtual ][, or if you wish to make your own disk with these files on it, then you will need to build these files and transfer them to the Apple II yourself.
 First, build the runtime files on your UNIX system: go to ${APPLECORE}/Runtime and type 'make'.